nilsanderselde/funetik-ingglish/readme.md

 >*Children and foreign speakers of English have trouble decyphering the labirinthian and arbitrary system of "rules" which aren't really rules and unnormalized foreign spellings which stick out like a sore thumb.*

-Dhis duzn't cánj dhu lengúij at ol -- ritin "lengúij" iz akšúulé órthogrifé, and dhu ónlé nacirul héúmin lengúijiz or spókin ór sínd.
+Dhis duzn't cánj dhu lengúij at ol -- ritin "lengúij" iz akšúulé just órthogrifé, and dhu ónlé nacirul héúmin lengúijiz or spókin ór sínd.

->*This doesn't change the language at all -- written "language" is actually orthography, and the only natural human languages are spoken or signed.*
+>*This doesn't change the language at all -- written "language" is actually just orthography, and the only natural human languages are spoken or signed.*

-Dhis ríting sistim úød probiblé créát sum cunféúžin fór non-Umerikin Ingliš spékørz, só dhe standørd órthogrifé sød uv kórs kuntinéú tú bé éúzd in u similør úá az Latin (as u síintifik standørd), Modørn Standørd Eribik (as u go-bitúén for difirint díuleks), or Cínéz keriktørz (as simbulz tú jóin tú méúcøúulé unintelijibul lengúijiz).
+Dhis ríting sistim úød probiblé créát sum cunféúžin fór non-Umerikin Ingliš spékørz, só dhe standørd órthogrifé sød uv kórs kuntinéú tú bé éúzd in u similør úá az Latin (as u síintifik standørd), Modørn Standørd Eribik (as u go-bitúén for difirint díuleks), or Cínéz keriktørz (as simbulz tú jóin méúcøúulé unintelijibul lengúijiz).

->*This writing system would probably create some confusion for non-American English speakers, so the standard orthagraphy should of course continue to be used in a similar way as Latin (as a scientific standard), Modern Standard Arabic (as a go-between for different dialects), or Chinese characters (as symbols to join two mutually unintelligible languages).*
+>*This writing system would probably create some confusion for non-American English speakers, so the standard orthagraphy should of course continue to be used in a similar way as Latin (as a scientific standard), Modern Standard Arabic (as a go-between for different dialects), or Chinese characters (as symbols to join mutually unintelligible languages).*

-## Dhu Alfibet and Speling Rúlz *(The Alphabet and Spelling Rules)*
+## Dhu Alfibit and Speling Rúlz *(The Alphabet and Spelling Rules)*

-Dhu alfibet for Fonetik Ingliš has 30 letørz (4 mór dhan trudišinul Ingliš).
+Dhu alfibit fór Fonetik Ingliš has 30 letørz (4 mór dhan trudišinul Ingliš).

->*The alphabet for Phonetik English has 30 letters (4 more than traditional English).*
+>*The alphabet for Phonetic English has 30 letters (4 more than traditional English).*

 ```
 aábcdeéfgiíjklmnoóøprsštuúvzžh